 Prospective attendees should have written, or be close to completing, a thesis proposal (or equivalent).
 It is desirable that students not be so close to completion that the event would have little impact on their work.
 Before submitting, students should discuss this criterion with their advisor or supervisor.

-SIGIR has traditionally given priority to students chosen to attend the Consortium when determining travel grants for the conference.
-Application details for travel grants will be available on the SIGIR 2017 web site.
+Priority is given to students chosen to attend the Consortium when travel grants are determined for the conference.
+Application details for travel grants will be available on the SIGIR 2018 web site.
 In addition, students accepted to the consortium will be eligible to receive a free workshop registration to attend a workshop of their choosing.